812-421-6200

 Inspection

-Families or individuals who already have a child safety seat (but are unsure how to install it correctly) may contact our office at (812) 421-6201 and ask to make an appointment with one of our technicians.
+Families or individuals who already own a child safety seat but are uncertain about how to install it correctly may contact our office at (812) 421-6364 to make an appointment with one of our technicians.